oci-landing-zones/oci-scca-landingzone/official_documentation/IMPLEMENTATION-GUIDE.md

 ### 2.2.3 : Managed SCCA LZ Parent Service Deployment

+See [Parent Template](../parent-template/readme.md#service-deployment) for more details on the parent service deployment

 1. Navigate to the `parent-template/examples` folder.
 2. Copy the `service_terraform.tfvars.template` file to the root of the `parent-template` folder.
 3. Rename the file to `service_terraform.tfvars`.